aspose-cells/Aspose.Cells-API-References/english/go-cpp/BuiltInDocumentPropertyCollection/Get_Int/_index.md

 ## Get_Int function

-Returns a <see cref="DocumentProperty"/> object by index.
+Returns a DocumentProperty object by index.

 ```go